Example Engagement Litigation for a Class Action Plaintiff

 Download the DoCRA Checklist

-Reasonable Security is Now Defined
+Reasonable Security is Defined

-The Sedona Conference – an influential think tank that advices attorneys, regulators, and judges on challenging technical matters – just released its Commentary on a Reasonable Security Test.
+The Sedona Conference – an influential think tank that advises attorneys, regulators, and judges on challenging technical matters – released its Commentary on a Reasonable Security Test.
 The Commentary is the first document of its kind that provides the legal community with a clear definition of a “reasonable” security control.